-Separate analyses are carried out for the UK and European business and the Australian business as the two territories exhibit different underlying claim characteristics.
+Separate analyses are carried out for the UK / European business and the Australian business as the two territories exhibit different underlying claim characteristics.
 The best estimate reserve is then calculated as the present value of the future projected claims cash flows allowing for the discount rates specified.

 The chain ladder method is not appropriate where there is sparsity of data.
-This applies for the larger claims that only occur infrequently and for the extreme points of the development triangle (oldest and most recent years).
-For these claims the reserve is based or adjusted using a subjective assessment of the expected claims cost.
-Within the existing calculation of STL's technical provisions, allowance is made for receiving 2 additional claims each of £250,000 ie reserves are uplifted by £500,000.
-These amounts are in addition to the amount that STL considers are reasonably foreseeable.
+This applies for the larger claims that occur infrequently and for the extreme points of the development triangle (oldest and most recent years).
+For these claims the reserve is based on, or adjusted, using judgement of the expected claims cost, albeit based on previous years' experience.